- Hearing aids may help with more than just your ears.

 Older adults who are newly diagnosed with hearing loss and use hearing aids have a lower risk for getting a diagnosis of dementia, depression, or anxiety for the first 3 years.

-They also have a decreased chance of experiencing fall-related injuries compared to those who don’t use hearing aids, according to the study in the Journal of the American Geriatrics Society.
+They also have a decreased chance of experiencing fall-related injuries compared to those who don’t use hearing aids, according to the study in the

 This isn’t the first piece of research to confirm health benefits associated with hearing aid use.